Victoire/victoire/README.md

 If you want to contribute to Victoire frontend, please read this [contribution guideline](doc/frontend-contribution.md).

+### Backend contribution

+If you want to contribute to Victoire, please read this [contribution guideline](doc/backend-contribution.md).

 ## Install Victoire

 To do so, follow the [setup guide](doc/setup.md).